pendialek/mcp-replicate/README.md

 There are two ways to provide the token:

-### 1. In Claude Desktop Config (Recommended)
+### 1. In MCP Client Config (Recommended)

-Add it to your Claude Desktop configuration as shown in the Quickstart section:
+Add it to your client configuration as shown in the Quickstart section:

 ```json
 {